Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Introduction

-A reliable measurement of the intrinsic photon index requires a careful correction for the X-ray absorption due to the hydrogen column density $N_\mathrm{H}$ along the line of sight, since these two parameters are highly correlated \citep[see figure~12 in][submitted; hereafter Paper~\rom{1}]{Ge2021}.
-Therefore, measuring the $N_\mathrm{H}$ distribution of the AGN population is essential to constrain the distribution of $\Gamma$ and infer the accretion history of SMBHs, as well as other demographic properties, such as the evolution of the intrinsic X-ray luminosities ($L_\mathrm{X}$) \citep{Ueda2014,Aird2015,Buchner2015}.
-In addition, it is also important to constrain the structure and understand the physical properties of the nuclear regions of AGN.
+A reliable measurement of the intrinsic photon index requires a careful correction for the X-ray absorption due to the hydrogen column density, $N_\mathrm{H}$, along the line of sight since these two parameters are degenerate \citep[see Fig.~12 in][submitted; hereafter Paper~\rom{1}]{Ge2021}.
+Therefore, properly determining $N_\mathrm{H}$ is essential for constraining the distribution of $\Gamma$ and inferring the accretion history of SMBHs, as well as other demographic properties, such as the evolution of the intrinsic X-ray luminosities \citep[$L_\mathrm{X}$;][]{Ueda2014,Aird2015,Buchner2015}.
+In addition, the $N_\mathrm{H}$ distribution is an important indicator of the structure of AGN and is a necessary ingredient for understanding the physical properties of the nuclear regions.
 For example, the unified AGN model \citep{Antonucci1993,Urry1995} successfully explains the different types of AGN classified at optical wavelengths based on the orientation of the torus with respect to the line of sight.
-However, more recent surveys found clear evidence showing that the absorbed AGN fraction, defined as the fraction of sources with $N_\mathrm{H}$ greater than $10^{22}$\,cm$^{-2}$, is decreasing with increasing intrinsic X-ray luminosity \citep{Ueda2003,Hasinger2008,Brusa2010,Merloni2014,Buchner2015}, which points towards differences between absorbed and non-absorbed AGN.
-To explore the physics behind this dependency, \citet{Ricci2017b} analyzed a hard X-ray-selected (14--195\,keV) sample from the \emph{Swift}/BAT survey, showing that the absorbed AGN fraction is intrinsically dependent on $L_\mathrm{Edd}$, which suggests that the obscuration of AGN is mostly driven by the mass-normalized accretion rate.
+However, more recent surveys found clear evidence that the absorbed AGN fraction, defined as the fraction of sources with $N_\mathrm{H}$ larger than $10^{22}$\,cm$^{-2}$, decreases with increasing intrinsic X-ray luminosity \citep{Ueda2003,Hasinger2008,Brusa2010,Merloni2014,Buchner2015}, which points toward the existence of intrinsic differences between absorbed and unabsorbed AGN.
+To explore the physics behind this dependence, \citet{Ricci2017b} analyzed a hard X-ray-selected (14--195\,keV) sample from the survey performed by the Burst Alert Telescope \citep[BAT;][]{Barthelmy2005} on the \emph{Swift} X-ray observatory \citep{Gehrels2004}, showing that the absorbed AGN fraction depends on $L_\mathrm{Edd}$, which suggests that the obscuration of AGN is mostly driven by the mass-normalized accretion rate.